alexander-hamme/Coding-Challenges/SickTravelers/README.md

 Days of travel required: 6
 ```

-A few more test cases are in the `test_cases.txt` file, along with the correct number of steps for each
+A few more test cases are in the `test_cases.txt` file, along with the correct number of steps for each.
+The EmptySolution class is added for those who want to create their own solution to the problem.